wmo-im/wis2box-training/documentation/docs/practical-sessions/wis2box-introduction.md

 !!! note

-    The latest wis2box-release 'wis2box-1.0b3' was pre-installed on your student VM using the release archive available on GitHub.
+    The latest wis2box release has been pre-installed on your student VM using the release archive available on GitHub.

-    You can always find the latest 'wis2box-setup' archive at [https://github.com/wmo-im/wis2box/releases](https://github.com/wmo-im/wis2box/releases)
+    You can always find the latest 'wis2box-setup' archive at [https://github.com/wmo-im/wis2box/releases](https://github.com/wmo-im/wis2box/releases).

 ## wis2box start and status